TheHouseOfVermeulens/Quantum-ML/README.md

 # Quantum-ML
 Thank you for following my venture in Quantum ML.
-Quantum is now and this is a collection of my QML (Quantum Machine Learning) and my learning paths, including -in the near future- some of my Doctoral and will continue in addressing post-Doctoral research.
+The Quantum era is now and this is a collection of my QML (Quantum Machine Learning) and my learning paths, including -in the near future- some of my Doctoral and will continue in addressing post-Doctoral research.
 In this repo I solve Quantum Katas Online with Jupyter Notebooks in Q#, analyse the Titanic dataset from PyQML, solve real world problems using Cirq, Qiskit, PennyLane and other open source Quantum ML libraries available in Github.
 I will end this repo with doctoral and post-doctoral research.
 Enjoy!

 A big thank you must go towards the team at qiskit.org for providing their course that takes you through key concepts in quantum machine learning, such as parameterized quantum circuits, training these circuits, and applying them to basic problems.
 By the end of the course, you'll understand the state of the field, and you'll be familiar with recent developments in both supervised and unsupervised learning such as quantum kernels and general adversarial networks.
 This course finishes with a project that you can use to showcase what you've learnt.